 Are Naturopathic Medical treatments and/or Acupuncture included under MSP (Medical Services Plan)?

 No. At this time, Acupuncture is not officially part of the core MSP options, unlike MDs whose visits you do not pay for when you show up for your visit.
 However, it is included under Extended Health plans, of which vary across the province and therefore you can get reimbursed from your specific insurance provider.
-For MSP, Dr. Gill has opted out, which means you need to submit your receipts for reimbursement.
-For extended health plans, we do offer direct patient billing to over10 different insurers, including Blue Cross, for your convenience.
+For extended health plans, we do offer (as a courtesy) direct patient billing to over10 different insurers, including Blue Cross, for your convenience.
 Be sure to let Dr. Olena know at the time of your first visit whether you have supplemental insurance so we can check to see if your insurance plan is on the list of 3rd party billings.